- Name: Nitro Blaster

 . . .

 Typically in this form, the Engine Cells used to power a Nitro Blaster are inserted.
 Just above the top of the grip is a triangular protrusion.
 When pulled backwards, a black ABS cartridge holding frame manually swings out from the top.
 While any Engine Cell from the “PR-RPM” line can be inserted, the Wolf Cruiser Zord Attack Vehicle’s (see below) is provided with the set.
 The Engine Cell will only fit in sideways, but not pointed up-or-down.
 Then the holding frame can be pressed back in by you until it locks in place.
+Under the grip is a small black switch with three positions.
+When turned on and you pull the black trigger, it will activate the sound effects within the toy.

 The two steps for transforming the Nitro Blaster from Blaster Mode into Sword Mode are very simple, and they can be changed in any order you wish (i.e. they’re not linked together internally):